Starcounter/Docs/docs/star-tool.md

 Formatting options:

-- `i` – The name of the index to list.
+- `i` – Include the name of the index to list.
-- `t` – The name of the table of the index.
+- `t` – Include the name of the table of the index.
-- `u` – Whether or not the index is unique.
+- `u` – Include whether or not the index is unique.

 To list all indexes of the table `MyApp.Superhero`, of an existing database located at `C:\databases\mydb`, including both user indexes and system indexes and both the name of the index and whether it's unique, we run: